 Things to Consider Before You Get Started With Your Wedding Planning

-- Budget: A wedding in Singapore can cost anywhere between S$35,000 and S$50,000.
+- Decide on Your Budget First: A wedding in Singapore can cost anywhere between S$35,000 and S$50,000.
 Start planning for one considering S$45,000 as the median.
 Know the most important expenses that you would like to get covered with a loan.
 Your wedding banquet, catering, bridal package and the engagement ring are the expenses that are usually considered to be non-negotiable.
 You can then start focusing on the other arrangements like flowers, decorations, and entertainment and see if you could reduce the expenses related to them, you could ask your friends to help with the arrangements rather than hiring professionals, or shop around to get the best deals.
 Once you know your budget, you’ll know how much you need to borrow.

-- TDSR: The government of Singapore has created a framework under which a borrower can’t borrow any amount exceeding 60% of their gross monthly income.
+- Are You TDSR-Compliant?: The government of Singapore has created a framework under which a borrower can’t borrow any amount exceeding 60% of their gross monthly income.
 If you want to move in with your spouse in your own flat or condominium after marriage, and want to apply for a home loan, you’ll have to ensure that your wedding loan doesn’t disqualify you on the grounds of the TDSR requirement.